a20012251/mumbler/README.md

 ###precompute_files.py

 It scans all the zip files and calculates the frequency of each word in each file and produces some files with this information.
+It was run using a detached screen because it takes 7 hours in each box in total.

 ###count_word.py